jasoncolburne/arad/documentation/design/README.md

 ## Infrastructure Layer

-The infrastructure is composed of the database, and a distributed memory cache (not pictured) to improve performance.
+The infrastructure is composed of the databases, and a distributed memory cache (not pictured) to improve performance.

-By having only a single hard dependency, we can be assured of a higher uptime/downtime ratio.
+By having only fewer hard dependencies for each service, we can be assured of a higher uptime ratio.

 ### Database